-You will complete a midterm exam in Week 4B.
-The exam covers the content in Weeks 1A to 4A and is comprised of two parts.
+You will complete a midterm exam in Week 4.
+The exam covers the content in Weeks 1 to 4 and is comprised of two parts.

-Midterm Part 1 includes two (2) essay questions, which you will be given at the start of Week 4A.
-By the end of Week 4B, you will need to upload your responses in bCourses.
+Midterm Part A - Essay includes two (2) essay questions, which you will be given at the start of Week 4.
+By Friday of Week 4, you will need to upload your responses in bCourses.

-Midterm Part 2 includes multiple choice questions and you will have 90 minutes to complete.
+Midterm Part B - Multiple Choice IDs includes multiple choice questions and you will have 90 minutes to complete.
+You will have access to the exam from 12am to 11:59pm on the Friday of Week 4.
 The exam has a time limit, and you must take it within the prescribed 24-hour window.
-See the Calendar for the date.